mutaimwiti/rbactl/DOCUMENTATION.md

 This function checks a list of permissions against the system permissions.
 It returns an object with two values:
 `valid (boolean)` indicating whether the permissions are valid and `invalids (list)` with any invalid permissions found.
-It expects two parameters; `systemPermissions` and `permissions`. `systemPermissions` is the list all of system permissions. `permissions` is the list of permissions to validate.
+It expects two parameters; `systemPermissions` and `permissions`. `systemPermissions` is the list all of system permissions - either the permissions map (e.g. `parsePermissions(permissions).$all`) or a plain array of permission strings. `permissions` is the list of permissions to validate.
 Example:

 ```javascript
 const systemPermisions = parsePermissions(permissions).$all;